abderox/Algorand_Course/README.md

 Complete the code in `assets\game_approval.py`.
 The smart contract should contain the following functions,

 ### Initialization
 Creates a new monster with a specified amount of health (e.g. 5 to 50).
-The monster's health must be greater than 5.
 Also initialize the global state of the maximum damage dealt to 0.
 You should also prevent the player from making multiple opt in transactions.

 ### Attack monster
 Reduces the monster's health by 2 points if the monster's health is not 0.
 Contract will keep track of the player that does the most damage to that monster, as well as the damage dealt by that player.
 The player's local state should also keep track of the damage dealt to that monster.